Agentic Red-Team Replay Harness

 The default state is untrusted_until_replay_result_and_runtime_evidence_match.
 A replay is held when evidence or trace events are missing, fails when observed policy decisions do not match the fixture, and kills the session when critical unsafe flags appear, such as secret leakage, unauthorized tool use, fabricated evidence, or an unbounded loop.

-This makes AI easier because a buyer does not need to read every raw transcript to know whether the control plane held.
+This makes AI easier because a reviewer does not need to read every raw transcript to know whether the control plane held.
 The evaluator checks a small, stable contract: expected decision, evidence classes, trace events, fail signals, and unsafe runtime flags.

 Source anchors